low-earth-orbit/notes/web-dev-starter-guide.md

 To begin, read the [Full Stack Developer Roadmap](https://roadmap.sh/full-stack) to get an idea of the technologies that fall under the umbrella of web development.

-[Full Stack open](https://fullstackopen.com/) is the best comprehensive introductory course to web development available on the internet.
-Do not expect much depth, but it covers up-to-date technologies that companies actually use.
+[Full Stack open](https://fullstackopen.com/) is the best comprehensive introductory course to web development available on the Internet.
 If you prefer video-based learning, I recommend Angela Yu's course on Udemy, linked below.

 **Buy Udemy courses only when they're on sale.**